Karen Pence Just Introduced 15,000 to 20,000 Bees to the VP Residence

 Karen’s beehive installation is due in part to her awareness that bees are dying globally at an alarming rate.
 (This isn’t the first political beekeeping project either: Michelle Obama had a hive with 35,000 bees put in the White House garden back in 2009.)

-According to the Associated Press, “Mrs. Pence says honey bees play an important role in agricultural production in the United States,” and that the “honey the bees produce will be given away as gifts.”
+According to the Associated Press, “Mrs. Pence says honey bees play an important role in agricultural production in the United States” and that the “honey the bees produce will be given away as gifts.”
 That is, unless Mike Pence gets into the beehive for a snack first.